-The amendment concept under consideration would provide Indian status registration under s.
-6(2) of the Indian Act to any grandchild of a woman: (a) who lost status due to marrying a non-Indian; and (b) whose children born of that marriage had the grandchild with a non-Indian after September 4, 1951(when the "double mother" rule was first included in the Indian Act).
-To accomplish this, section 6(1) of the Indian Act would be amended to include any person in the situation of the "child" mentioned in (b) above.
 With either type of amendment, entitlement to band membership would flow to those gaining the right to registration under the Indian Act for those bands whose membership is determined according to section 11 of the Act.
-For First Nations that control their own membership codes under section 10 of the Act, eligibility for band membership would follow the First Nation's rules11.
+For First Nations that control their own membership codes under section 10 of the Act or otherwise under self-government arrangements, eligibility for band membership would follow the First Nation's rules and criteria.